AzureAD/declaredaccess/README.md

 * Pro-actively acquiring the tokens necessary for the operation of your app
 * Tracking issues relative to access on behalf of the application and only optionally requiring the application to explicitly start an identity related UI operation.

 ><b>Nothing here is "done", in fact we're just starting.
 We're actively looking for your input/feedback about our ideas and implementation across different platforms and scenarios.
 Please consider watching the project by clicking the Watch button above.
-Consider submitted your suggestions/thoughts/feedback as issues.
+Consider submitting your suggestions/thoughts/feedback as issues.
 We'll be setting up appropriate tags, but don't want to make the process onerous... if you have any idea we encourage you to just scribble it out.
-Identity folks can be a bit wonkish, but this is safe place, so don't feel you have to have everything "figure out", "thought out", etc....</b>
+Identity folks can be a bit wonkish, but this is safe place, so don't feel you have to have everything "figured out", "thought out", etc....</b>

 ## Imperative vs. Declarative